electricimp/Builder/README.md

 loop.index: 2
 ```

-#### Environment variables
+#### Environment Variables

-There is no special predicate to use environment variables. **Builder** tries to resolve macro from context provided by command line defines or from process environment variables.
+There is no special predicate required to make use of environment variables. *Builder* tries to resolve the macro from the context provided via the command line defines or from process environment variables.
+For example:

 ```
 server.log("Host home path is @{HOME}");
 ```

-This will print home folder of current logged user at the system where **Builder** was executed.
+will print the home directory path of the current user of the system where *Builder* was executed.

 ### Functions